SagarBapodara/Skin-Cancer-Detection-CNN-Transfer-Learning/README.md

 ## Installation

-Please install and configure latest version of Python before using this application.
+Please install and configure the latest version of Python before using this application.

-` cd <Path to your choosen drive>`
+` cd <Path to your chosen drive>`

 `pip install [required library name]`

 ## Usage
 - streamlit run app.py
-- Open your web browser and go to http://localhost: (local server addr).
+- Open your web browser and go to http://localhost: (local server address).

 ## References